cosmos/interchain-security/CONTRIBUTING.md

 ### Pull Requests

-In order for us to accept your contributions, you need to follow the guidelines in this document.
-The reason for this is that while we are welcoming contributions, we are ultimately responsible for maintaining the code that gets merged and eventually released.
-Therefore, we need as much context as possible on the nature of all of the changes being merged.

 Before submitting a pull request:

-* synchronize your branch with the latest main and resolve any arising conflicts, i.e.,
+* synchronize your branch with the latest base branch (i.e., `main` or feature branch) and resolve any arising conflicts, e.g.,
   - either `git fetch origin/main && git merge origin/main`
   - or `git fetch origin/main && git rebase -i origin/main`
-* run `make lint` and `make test` to ensure that all checks and tests pass.
+* run `make lint`, `make test`, `make build/install` to ensure that all checks and tests pass.

 Then: